Nigerian troops on new offensive against Islamists

 Nigerian troops deployed in large numbers, part of a plan to rout an insurgency by the Boko Haram Islamist group that has seized control of parts of the region.

-"The operations, which will involve massive deployment of men and resources, are aimed at asserting the nation's territorial integrity," a Defense Headquarters statement said.
+"The operations, which will involve massive deployment of men and resources, are aimed at asserting the nation's territorial integrity," a Defence Headquarters statement said.

 The campaign targets semi-desert areas of three states in which Jonathan declared an emergency on Tuesday - Borno, Adamawa and Yobe, three of the country's poorest and most remote.

-The Islamist insurgency has cost thousands of lives and destabilized Africa's top energy producer since it began in 2009, but it has mostly happened far from economic centers such as Lagos.
+The Islamist insurgency has cost thousands of lives and destabilised Africa's top energy producer since it began in 2009, but it has mostly happened far from economic centres such as Lagos.
 The capital Abuja was, however, bombed in 2011 and 2012.

 It has not affected southern oil fields that provide the bulk of government revenues in Africa's second biggest economy.